 Dear fellow practitioners,

-This isn’t a sales page because we have nothing to sell you here. :)
+This isn’t a sales page because I have nothing to sell you here. :)

-We may license some of our programs in the future for you to use with your clients, but that wasn’t the impetus for creating this practitioners-only resource.
+I may license some of my programs in the future for you to use with your clients, but that wasn’t the impetus for creating this practitioners-only resource.

-This page reads more like a blog post – please read it in its entirety so that you get a feel for our approach, and then decide if you’d like to sign up for our practitioners-only newsletter (look to the left).
+This page reads more like a blog post – please read it in its entirety so that you get a feel for my approach, and then decide if you’d like to sign up for my practitioners-only newsletter (look to the left).

 Hi, I’m Jill Grunewald.